KianaM1/Bioinfo/week5/readme.md

 - Generate basic statistics on the downloaded reads (e.g., number of reads, total bases, average read length).
 - Run FASTQC on the downloaded data to generate a quality report.
 Evaluate the report and summarize the findings.
 - Perform any necessary quality control steps (e.g., trimming, filtering) and briefly describe your process.

+### FastQC Report
+- The per base sequence quality of the reads was generally high.
+No sequences were flagged as being poor quality
+- The reads had 47% GC content
+- The per sequence GC content was quite varied but somewhat followed a normal distribution
+- The per base N content was consistently zero except for in position six in the reads
+- Sequences varied in length from 35 to 76 bp.
+Most sequences were greater than 72 bp
+- Two sequences appeared twice in the read set
+- There was no adapter content present in the reads

 ## 4. Compare sequencing platforms.
 Search the SRA for another dataset for the same genome, but generated using a different sequencing platform (e.g., if original data was Illumina select PacBio or Oxford Nanopore).